Bridge-The-Gap-Series/RSK-00/README.md

 ## Submit assignment

-- You'll be required to update `main.r` with your code from the code editor on repl.it or your local code editor.
+- You'll be required to update `main.R` with your code from the code editor on repl.it or your local code editor.